 By understanding the reasons behind your dog's licking habits and implementing effective strategies, you can manage their behaviour and strengthen your bond.
 Remember, positive reinforcement, consistency, and a supportive environment are key to promoting healthy habits and reducing problem licking.

-If you're seeking further guidance or struggling to manage your dog's licking behaviour, don't hesitate to consult a professional.
+If you are seeking further guidance or struggling to manage your dog's licking behaviour, do not hesitate to consult a professional.
 With the right approach and resources, you can ensure your dog enjoys a happy, healthy life while keeping those slobbery kisses manageable and enjoyable.